We Now Deliver $50 Minimum All product prices include tax—what you see is what you pay

 • Socializing: Certain Sativa or balanced hybrid strains can encourage laughter and ease in conversation.

 • Relief: For discomforts like chronic pain or stress, Indica and Hybrid strains with specific cannabinoid profiles offer many possibilities.
-For anxiety-specific support, check out our guide on Weed Strains for Anxiety.

 The Importance of Terpenes